OpenTTD/grfcodec/README.txt

 Action 3 <num-cid>: Only corrected if a corrected value exists that makes the sprite length agree with num-cid.
 This can fail in very interesting ways if
   <num-ids> is not correct. [*]
 Action 4 <num-ent>: Count of strings found in the action 4.
-This includes the last one, even if its terminating null is missing.
 Action 6: A trailing FF will be added if doing so will make the sprite valid.
 Action 7/9 <varsize>: Only corrected if the sprite length, variable, and condition all agree on the correct value.
 For bit-tests, this value is